Dooders/.github/profile/README.md

 Welcome to Dooders, an open-source initiative dedicated to researching the emergence of intelligent agents within simulated realities.
 It's mission is to advance the understanding of agency through comprehensive and ongoing exploration and experimentation.

+Dooders is not only a technical endeavor but also a philosophical and artistic exploration.
+It delves into questions about the nature of intelligence, existence, and interaction.
+The project's philosophical dimension investigates the essence of agency, autonomy, and consciousness, while its artistic aspect seeks to visualize and express the beauty of emergent behaviors and complex systems.

+By blending philosophy, art, and technical sophistication, Dooders aims to create a rich, multi-layered system that challenges and expands the understanding of intelligene and agency.

 # Foundations

 - **Agency**: An entity's capacity to sense and independently process information to achieve its goals.